alexyuly/chil/README.md

 ### Branch Components

 A **branch component**, or "branch", has **children**, which are other leaf or branch components.
-A branch also has **connections**, which defines routes through which data passes from one stream to another.
+A branch also has **connections**, which define routes through which data passes from one stream to another.

-## Let's Write a Component
+### Let's Write a "Hello, World!"
+Component

 Open a text editor and paste the following: